stmilne/icdsHelp/docs/08_BatchJobs.md

 Use `module load` just as you would interactively to load any modules the batch script needs.
 The first line `#!/bin/bash` executes your `.bashrc` file, and thus performs any initializations it contains (most importantly, loading modules).

-For more examples of common use cases, see [Batch examples](09_BatchExamples.md).
+For examples of common resource requests, see [Batch examples](09_BatchExamples.md).

 **The hardware you reserve by choosing a partition,